michele-paparella/Thunder/README.md

 ## Important details

 ### Library setup
-To use the library, first download the last *aar* (go at the top of this page).
+To use the library, first download the last [*aar*](README.md#download).
 Now you can insert, into the *build.gradle* file at the level of your module (NOT the project-level one) the following instructions:

 	dependencies {
     	compile fileTree(dir: 'libs', include: ['*.jar'])